weibeld/docker-webhook-kubectl/README.md

 > **Note:** the image also includes the [`gcompat`](https://pkgs.alpinelinux.org/package/edge/community/x86/gcompat) compatibility layer for GNU libc on top of [musl libc](https://musl.libc.org/).
 This allows binaries that are dynamically linked against GNU libc to run in this container.
 This is necessary because [Alpine uses musl libc](https://www.alpinelinux.org/posts/Alpine-Linux-has-switched-to-musl-libc.html) rather than GNU libc.

 The image does not define a default command or entrypoint, so if you want to run the `webhook` command, you have to specify it explicitly when running the image (see [_Usage_](#usage) below).

+## Versions

+The versions of webhook and kubectl included in the image are defined in the [versions](versions) file.

+For the latest version of the image, these are:

+- webhook: 2.8.0
+- kubectl: v1.23.0

 ## Usage